 - Implement search and filter functionality

-So, we’ve established that we need to design for all types of devices, and also that smaller devices should typically have a more frictionless experience, but specifically which screen sizes should we be targeting?
-What are the smallest screens; what are the largest?
-According to statistics, these are the most common breakpoints in 2019:
+So, we’ve established that we need to design for all types of devices, and also that handheld designs should have much less friction; however, specifically which screen sizes should we be targeting?
+What are the largest screens and what are the smallest?

-We also have to consider that handheld users might view our website in landscape orientation, and desktop users might not have their web browser maximized, so really, their screen size could be virtually anything — this means that our websites should also be optimized for all of the “in-betweens” and not only the key responsive breakpoints.
+We also have to consider that handheld users might view our interface in landscape orientation, and also, desktop users might not have their window maximized, so really, the size of their viewport could be anything — this means that our designs should also be optimized for all of the “in-betweens” and not only the most common screen sizes.

 Check out these responsive design examples 👏.

 Internet speeds often suck, especially on mobile connections.
-Since 25% of users abandon websites that take 4+ seconds to load, we need to be creating low-resource websites with compressed images, ideally using a compression ratio of about 91%.
-In addition, images also need to be resized according to the device’s size and resolution.
+Since 25% of users abandon websites that take 4+ seconds to load, ideally, we need to be creating low-resource designs with compressed images (ideally using a compression ratio of about 91%).
+Also, images should adapt according to viewport size and screen resolution.

-Bitmap images — e.g. JPGs and PNGs — can be scaled down without losing quality, however their file sizes will remain the same.
-We’ll need to export smaller images for smaller screens, which means that most images will wind up with multiple variations.
+Bitmap images — e.g. PNGs and JPGs — can be scaled down without losing quality; however, their file size will remain the same, so we’ll need to export smaller images for smaller viewports, which, yes, means that most images will require multiple variations.

-Obviously, though, we can’t serve a different image for every single screen size in existence.
+Obviously though, we can’t serve different images for every single viewport in existence.
 2–3 images for 2–3 breakpoints is a bit more manageable.
 In the example below, a large 1024x image is served only once the viewport exceeds 414x — this is so that 414x (and smaller) devices aren’t being forced to load large images unnecessarily.

 Maybe you’ve heard of Apple’s Retina technology.
-Retina devices have screens with higher pixel density than usual because it increases the display’s quality, and all other device manufacturers use this type of technology as well.
-Pixel density is a frustratingly complex concept, and since we don’t really need to understand it in order to be able to design for it correctly, I’ll simply leave you with Peter Nowell’s top-notch explanation.
+Retina devices have screens with higher pixel density than usual because it increases the display’s quality; and all other device manufacturers use this type of technology too.
+Pixel density is a frustratingly complex concept, and since we don’t really need to understand it in order to be able to design for it correctly, I’ll simply leave you with Peter Nowell’s decent explanation 👏.

-Different devices have different resolutions, and so the images that we create (like backgrounds and icons, for instance) will need to be exported at all of these various resolutions.
-For example, an @2x device will need @2x images, exported from our UI design tool of choice.
+Different screens have different resolutions, and so the images that we create (like backgrounds and icons, for example) will need to be exported at all of these various resolutions.
+For instance, an @2x screen will need @2x images, exported from our UI design tool of choice.
 Luckily, design handoff tools typically take care of this for us, so all we have to do is design @1x (which is the default setting for all UI tools anyway).

-Supporting multiple device resolutions is only a concern when exporting images as bitmaps, i.e. PNG and JPG images.
-It’s not a concern, however, when exporting as an SVG image.
-SVG is a vector format, and images that are exported as SVGs are instead rendered using mathematical formulas as opposed to rasterized as pixels, meaning that not only can they scale without losing quality, but we’ll only need to export them @1x.
+Designing for all sizes and resolutions is only a concern when exporting images in bitmap formats, i.e. PNG and JPG images.
+It isn’t a concern, however, when exporting images in vector formats, i.e. SVG images.
+Images that are exported in SVG format are rendered using formulas instead of rasterized as flat pixels, meaning, not only can they be scaled up and down without losing quality, but we’ll only need to export them @1x.

-However, there is a downside.
-SVGs, like all vector formats, must be made up of vectorized shapes and contain no bitmap qualities whatsoever — this makes SVGs suitable for icons, but not so suitable for images with detailed imagery and textures.
+However, SVGs aren’t perfect.
+Like all vector formats, SVGs must be made up of vectorized shapes and contain no bitmap qualities whatsoever, which makes SVGs suitable for icons, but not so suitable for images with detailed textures and imagery.

-Majority of UI design tools have three useful features to help us design responsive websites.
-Firstly, they have artboards, which enable us to design mobile, tablet, and desktop versions of our websites side-by-side.
-Secondly, they have device mirroring features, meaning that we can self-test our layouts on real handheld devices.
-Finally, anchors allow us to mockup fluid layouts, the first step towards responsive design.
+Majority of UI design tools have cool features that help us to design responsive interfaces.
+Firstly, they have artboard features, which enables us to design mobile, tablet, and desktop versions of our screens side-by-side.
+Secondly, they have device mirroring features, meaning that we can test our mockups on handheld devices.
+Finally, anchors allow us to design fluid layouts, which is key to creating responsive mockups.

-If you’re curious about the practical side of designing user interfaces, especially responsive UI design, you might be interested to read our free series that teaches InVision Studio.
+If you’re curious about the practical side of designing user interfaces, especially responsive user interfaces, then you might be interested to read our free series on InVision Studio.
 InVision Studio is one of the freshest UI design tools on the market.